gsudre/lab_notes/042-rsfmri_outlier_detecion.md

-I like the roi2net idea.
-Let's see if there is anything interesting there.
-We can try other condensed/collapsed datasets later, or even voxelwise if nothing comes out of this.
+The last resort is to try the roi2net idea.

 ```r
 idx = scores_lof < 2 & scores_if < .5